nkelber/nkelber.github.io/README.md

 **Faculty**, Humanities, Lawrence Technological University

 ## Current Projects
+### Text Analysis Pedagogy Institute (2021-2022)
+A series of national workshops, to be hosted at the University of Virginia and the University of Arizona, on approaches for teaching computational text analysis.
+Funded by the National Endowment for the Humanities.

 ### [Digital Scholar Workbench](http://tdm-pilot.org)
 A platform for teaching and learning text analysis using Binder, Jupyter, and Python.